+One of Australia’s favourite whale watching destinations is the South Coast!
 Over recent years, whale numbers have risen substantially along the NSW South Coast, particularly in Jervis Bay and its surrounds.
-With a huge journey that averages around 5,000kms each year, this movement of whales is one of the longest migratory voyages of any mammal on earth.
+Covering around 5,000kms annually, this whale migration is among the world’s longest journeys undertaken by any mammal.
 It is a truly spectacular sight and something we should all experience at least once in a lifetime.
-It’s almost impossible not to be left in awe by the size and beauty of these creatures and this wonderful natural phenomenon.
-Get wild about whales app to follow the migration from home and read on to see some of the best whale watching spots the Shoalhaven has to offer.
+It’s almost impossible not to be amazed by the size and beauty of these creatures and this wonderful natural phenomenon.
+Download the wild about whales app to track the migration and discover the Shoalhaven’s top whale watching spots.

 Land based viewing: Point Perpendicular

-Jervis Bay geographically sits right in the middle of the whale migration path and as such, our region is lucky to experience a lengthy whale watching season each year.
-From May to November, visitors can often spot a variety of different whale species including humpbacks, southern rights, minkes and pilots.
+Jervis Bay sits in the middle of the whale migration path, granting our region an extended whale watching season.
+During May-November, visitors can spot humpbacks, southern rights, minkes, and pilots, among other whale species.
 If you get really lucky and keep your eyes peeled, you might even sight some orcas too!
-One of the best spots to perch for the day is Point Perpendicular Lighthouse, which lies at the southern end of Beecroft Peninsula.
+Point Perpendicular Lighthouse, located at Beecroft Peninsula’s southern end, is an excellent spot to perch and enjoy the day.
 The historic lighthouse showcases a nice glimpse into the area’s seaside heritage and a sense of nostalgia.
-The location provides beautiful, sweeping views of Jervis Bay where female whales and calves have frequently been spotted frolicking amongst the crystal clear waters.
+The location offers sweeping views of Jervis Bay, where female whales and calves often play in the crystal clear waters.
 Stay nearby in the bay’s main hub of Huskisson or relax near the sparkling white sands of Callala Bay.

 Land based viewing: Warden Head, Ulladulla